hoverbike1/TOTK-Mods-collection/SETUP.md

   - Use Vulkan Pipeline Cache: On
   - Anisotropic Filtering: x16

-- After setup your configurations should look like this:
+- After setup your configurations should look like this example (your settings may vary, read above):

 ![Recommended Settings](Guide/Readme_Recommendations.png)